 To achieve its mission, the department needs to be able to manage, analyze, and share location-based information in near real time.
 Spatial data plays an integral role in the police force's day-to-day operations by enhancing crime-fighting capabilities and optimizing officer safety.

 Officers rely on an enormous amount of data to help answer questions—the who, what, when, how, and why.
 Yet it is the question of where that has proved to be most important for New Berlin police.

 "Knowing where criminal incidents have occurred helps determine how officers respond and, ultimately, determines their safety," said New Berlin police sergeant Daniel Hanlon.
 "Being armed with insights into the where allows officers to be better equipped and prepared to do their job—increasing the likelihood they will perform their duties effectively and, most importantly, return home safe each day."

 New Berlin Police Department (PD) faced several roadblocks that stood in the way of achieving mandated objectives.
-The flow of departmental communication was ineffective.
-Officers and department support personnel had difficulty accessing current location data, key to providing situational awareness—and a critical need for officers responding to calls for service.
+The flow of departmental communication was in need of improvement.
+Officers and department support personnel sometimes had difficulty in quickly accessing current location data, key to providing situational awareness—and a critical need for officers responding to calls for service.

-An important component of the start of every police department's shift is the daily roll call, which includes briefings led by the shift captain and sergeant.
+An important component of the start of every police department's shift is the daily roll call, which includes briefings led by the shift supervisor.
 These briefings are the primary means for passing on key information to the officers, detectives, and other personnel assigned to that shift.

 "Many of our officers' reports were delayed due to the review and approval process.
 As a result, information sharing was also delayed," said Hanlon.
 "To compensate, an officer or sergeant from a previous shift would be required to personally provide call information to other officers on the next shift.
 This was obviously a flawed system, as critical, time-sensitive information was often late or missed altogether."